To access the Add-In Manager, click on Edit then on Manage Add-ins.

 The Add-In Manager allows the user to enable three available add-ins: MS Excel Add-In, ODBC Access, and Template Designer.

-The Excel Add-In Manager is only compatible with the 32 bit version of Excel at this time.
+In DataLog versions prior to 5.0.4, the Excel Add-In Manager is only compatible with the 32 bit version of Excel.

 The first enables transfer of a specific sale’s DataLog sale sheet into MS Excel, while maintaining the DataLog layout.